 A Note on Christians, Christian Freedom, and Unschooling

-In Justin Taylor’s paper called, Why Christians Need to Stop Citing “All Things Are Lawful” in Cultural Arguments, Taylor explains why we should not be citing ‘All things are lawful’ quite as much as we do.
-Namely, the people in Corinth were doing abusing this line and abusing their freedom in Jesus.
+In Justin Taylor’s paper, Why Christians Need to Stop Citing “All Things Are Lawful” in Cultural Arguments, Taylor explains why we should not be citing ‘All things are lawful’ quite as much as we do.
+Namely, the people in Corinth were abusing this line and abusing their freedom in Jesus.
 They used it to justify their immoral behavior:

-[T]he Corinthians had twisted Paul’s law-free gospel into a justification for bad behaviour.
+[T]he Corinthians had twisted Paul’s law-free gospel to justify bad behavior.
 Thus the phrase “all things are lawful” is not an expression of Christian freedom from the apostle Paul but rather an expression of antinomianism from fornicators!
 Paul’s aim in 1 Corinthians 6:12-20 is to correct the Corinthians’ misunderstanding.
 [Denny Burk cited in the above article]

-Unschooling seems to be the most relaxed of all educational methods – if you can call it a method; perhaps philosophy is closer to the mark.
-Compared to homeschooling, unschooling can be quite unstructured and relatively hands-off.
+Unschooling seems the most relaxed of all educational methods – if you can call it a method.
+Compared to homeschooling, unschooling can be pretty unstructured and relatively hands-off.
 But, there seems to be a sliding scale between parents who heartily believe in the absolute hands-off philosophy of learning and those who are more moderate.
 For this reason, it’s difficult to say whether it’s a movement that should be encouraged or discouraged, followed or unfollowed.
 And perhaps it depends on the children more than anything.
-This is a topic that’s stumped me and I’m willing to be a fence-sitter in this instance 🙂
+This is a topic that’s stumped me, and I’m willing to be a fence-sitter in this instance 🙂